MicrosoftDocs/well-architected/well-architected/ai/assessment.md

 # Well-Architected AI workload assessment

-The [Azure Well-Architected AI workload assessment]() is a review tool for self-assessing the readiness of your AI workload in production.
+The [Azure Well-Architected AI workload assessment]() is a review tool that you can use to self-assess the readiness of your AI workload in production.
 Running an AI workload on Azure can be a complex process.
-The assessment is organized so that you can methodically check your alignment with the best practices of the Azure Well-Architected Framework pillars.
+The assessment is organized so that you can methodically check your workload's alignment with the best practices of the Azure Well-Architected Framework pillars.

 For best results, the team that completes the assessment should be well versed in the architecture of your workload.
 That team should also have a strong understanding of cloud principles and patterns.
 These roles include but aren't limited to cloud architects, operators, and DevOps engineers.